NLnetLabs/rpki-doc/source/routinator/monitoring.rst

    # TYPE gauge
    serial 42

-The service supports several other GET requests, with the following paths:
+The HTTP service has two additional endpoints on the following paths:

 :/status:
      Returns the information from the ``/metrics`` endpoint in a more